-The Board met 6 times during 2022.
-Each member of the Board who served during 2022 attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board held during 2022, and (ii) the total number of meetings held by each committee of the Board on which the member served during 2022.
+The Board met 14 times during 2024.
+Each member of the Board attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board held during 2024, and (ii) the total number of meetings held by each committee of the Board on which the member served during 2024.

 Shyft expects all of its directors to attend the Annual Meeting.
-All directors then serving on the Board attended the 2022 annual meeting of shareholders.
+All directors serving on the Board attended the 2024 annual meeting of shareholders.